imemix/imemix.github.io/README.md

 **Q: Can I use this on distributions other than Arch?**
 A: EMInstaller is designed for Arch Linux.
 Compatibility with derivatives is not guaranteed.

-**Q: How do I verify the checksum?**
-A: The script automatically verifies checksums.
-Manual verification details are in the [documentation](https://imemix.github.io/documentation.html#security).

 **Q: Can I run the installer offline?**
 A: No, EMInstaller requires internet connectivity to download dependencies and the main payload.